 Dentures can be made either as removable dentures or fully fixed.
 Removable dentures have to be taken out nightly for cleaning, but they’re less expensive and easier to replace.

 Fixed dentures are designed to remain in your mouth at all times.
 They are stronger and can function just like your natural teeth.
 They might help with jaw problems and may even help you to breathe and sleep better at night.
-These dentures are only removed at your dental appointments when regular maintenance may be performed.

 To learn more about your dental implant restoration options, please call (912) 234-8282 for an appointment with a Savannah implant dentist at Beyond Exceptional Dentistry.